People are getting fired for allegedly celebrating Charlie Kirk’s murder. It looks like a coordinated effort

 The campaigns show how social media posts or personal messages — even by accounts with few followers or from people who are not public figures — could easily be surfaced and publicized, and people’s personal information can be spread across the internet at a time when doxxing is easier than ever.

-The Charlie’s Murderers site, whose domain was registered anonymously and which says it is not a doxxing site, claims it has “received nearly 30,000 submissions,” according to a message on the site’s front page on midday Saturday.
-Currently, there are a few dozen submissions published on the site.
+The Charlie’s Murderers site, whose domain was registered anonymously and which says it is not a doxxing site, claimed it has “received nearly 30,000 submissions,” according to a message on the site’s front page on midday Saturday.
+At the time there were a few dozen submissions published on the site.
 “This website will soon be converted into a searchable database of all 30,000 submissions, filterable by general location and job industry.
 This is a permanent and continuously-updating archive of Radical activists calling for violence.”

+As of Monday, the site was taken down after accepting donations in cryptocurrency.
+An X account with more than 100,000 followers claiming to be controlled by the “political operatives” behind the site said it had rebranded as the “Charlie Kirk Data Foundation” but does not feature the list of social media users who commented on Kirk’s death.

-Most people whose messages have been posted on the site do not seem to refer to themselves as activists, nor did it seem many were calling for violence.
+Most people whose messages were posted on the site do not seem to refer to themselves as activists, nor did it seem many were calling for violence.
 Administrators for the site did not respond to a request for comment.
 The site also opened an X account on Friday.

 Loomer posted on X on Wednesday, hours after the fatal shooting, that “I will be spending my night making everyone I find online who celebrates his death Famous, so prepare to have your whole future professional aspirations ruined if you are sick enough to celebrate his death.”
 CNN was unable to reach Loomer for comment.